codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 {:start="4"}
 1. To assign the application, click {::nomarkdown}<img src="../../../images/icons/runtime-topology-add-cluster.png?display=inline-block">{:/}.
 1. To confirm the assignment, click **Save**.
-  Codefresh adds the application to the Environment defined for it.
+  If you have defined an Environment for the application, Codefresh adds it to the Environment defined for it.

 {% include
 	image.html